Client Terms & Conditions - The Company

 Services - means any services agreed in the Contract to be supplied to The Client by the Employment Business / Agency (including any part or parts of them).

 In consideration for the Locum agreeing to be introduced to Pharmacies as advised by The Company, The Company shall provide the Service to the Locum subject to these Terms.
 Any changes or additions to the Service or these Terms must be agreed in writing by The Company and the Locum.
 The Company will not charge Locum for this service.

-The Service shall be provided in accordance with the terms and conditions contained on The Company current Website and / or other published literature relating to the Service that is available from time to time, subject to these Terms.
-Where a conflict arises, these Terms shall take precedent.
+The Service shall be provided in accordance with the terms and conditions contained on The Company's current Website and/or other published literature relating to the Service that is available from time to time, subject to these Terms.
+Where a conflict arises, these Terms shall take precedence.

 Nothing in this Agreement obliges The Company to introduce the Locum to a Pharmacy and any such introduction is entirely at The Company’s discretion.